National Memorial Institute for the Prevention of Terrorism: Role and focus

-InCOP course offerings include InCOP 1 which highlights the importance of the line officers role in the Nationwide Suspicious Activity Reporting Initiative.
-This offering includes the Hypervigilience Process, a way of scanning the patrol environment as well as The 2-Minute Interview technique.
-In InCOP 2, participants learn the importance of cultivating community contacts.
-InCOP 3 begins an open facilitated dialogue between officers and crime analysts, while InCOP 4 teaches the evolution and changes of the terrorism threat, the current terrorist threat, terrorist tactics and operations and how to develop warnings and indicators as well as detect them.
+InCOP course offerings included InCOP 1 which highlighted the importance of the line officers role in the Nationwide Suspicious Activity Reporting Initiative.
+This offering included the Hypervigilance Process, a way of scanning the patrol environment as well as The 2-Minute Interview technique.
+In InCOP 2, participants learned the importance of cultivating community contacts.
+InCOP 3 began an open facilitated dialogue between officers and crime analysts, while InCOP 4 taught the evolution and changes of the terrorism threat, the current terrorist threat, terrorist tactics and operations and how to develop warnings and indicators as well as detect them.

 History

 MIPT was founded by the survivors and family members of the Oklahoma City bombing in 1995.
 It was their intention to establish an institute dedicated to terrorism prevention.
 The first Board of Directors was appointed in 2000 by then Oklahoma Governor Frank Keating.
 The institute soon began operations conducting research and funding a wide array of projects, both hard and soft science, developing advanced tools such as explosive detection devices, and new work on the biology of anthrax.

 In 2004, MIPT conceptualized, developed and launched three knowledge bases: Lessons Learned Information Sharing, the Responder Knowledge Base and the Terrorism Knowledge Base.

 In 2007, MIPT became a national training center.
 MIPT's training model and content is recognized by both the United States Department of Justice and the Department of Homeland Security as a part of the National Suspicious Activity Reporting Initiative.

 In August 2014, MIPT closed after losing federal funding.